jistjoalal/youtube-agg/README.md

 - <s>PWA</s>

 todo:
-- channel links should bring page to top
+- channel links should reflect if on that page
 - display channel prof pic in videolist
 - lighthouse audit checklists
   - HTTP/2